iterative/cml.dev/content/docs/self-hosted-runners.md

 ⚠️ You will need to create a
-[personal access token (PAT)](#personal-access-token) with repository read/write access and workflow privileges.
+[personal access token (PAT)](#personal-access-token) with repository read/write access.
 In the example workflow above, this token is stored as `PERSONAL_ACCESS_TOKEN`.

 🛈 If using the `--cloud` option, you will also need to provide access credentials for your cloud compute resources as secrets.
 In the above example,